Understanding agentic AI: A future-ready guide for HR leaders

 1. Efficiency and performance gains

 Agentic AI introduces a digital labour force that plans and acts autonomously.
-As these systems mature, the performance gains could be significant.
-In HR, this translates to complete automation of routine tasks such as time-off approvals, payroll adjustments and benefits processing – not just assistance, but end-to-end execution.
+As agentic AI systems mature, the performance gains could be significant.
+In HR, this translates to complete automation of routine tasks such as time-off approvals, payroll adjustments and benefits processing.
+Agentic AI systems can provide end-to-end execution, not just assistance.

 Agentic AI gives HR and Payroll systems new levels of agency and offers significant opportunities for performance gains that will increase as the technology matures.
-Agentic systems can reduce time to action and enable teams to scale new initiatives rapidly.
-In payroll, an agent could handle end-to-end tasks from capturing time and attendance data to calculating deductions and issuing payslips, freeing staff to focus on more strategic work.
+Agentic AI systems can reduce time to action and enable teams to scale new initiatives rapidly.
+In payroll, an AI agent could handle end‑to‑end tasks from capturing time‑and‑attendance data to calculating deductions and issuing payslips, freeing staff to focus on more strategic work.

 2. Better decision-making